AdaCore/training_material/courses/rust_essentials/030_types_and_values/03_values.rst

   let x: i32 = 10;

 ----------------
-Defining Types
+Assigning Types
 ----------------

-- There are two ways to tell Rust what **type** a variable is
+- Two ways to tell Rust what **type** a variable is

   - **Explicit Annotation**